fairscape/fairscape.github.io/install/install.md

 ```shell
 kubectl exec testing-pod  -- bash -c "python3 deployment-tests.py"
 ```
-If all the tests pass
+If all the tests pass is
 **FAIRSCAPE Installed Correctly!**

 ## Try the FAIRSCAPE Demos